 It is thought that 1.5 billion people around the world suffer from chronic pain, and in the U.S. alone, more than 100 million people are believed to be living with chronic pain of different degrees of severity.
 For the most part, they either learn to tolerate the pain when it is not too harsh, or they rely on medication and other pain relief strategies to improve their quality of life.

-Chronic pain thus is pain that keeps recurring, or one that persists for a long period of time (three months or longer is the often-used benchmark in clinical studies).
+The definition of chronic pain is pain that keeps recurring or that persists for a long period of time (three months or longer is the often-used benchmark in clinical studies).
 When pain is unremitting and chronic, it often times is also resistant to medical interventions.
 It can generally only be alleviated with medications and/or other treatment techniques like therapeutic massage, acupuncture, physical therapy, stretching and other types of exercises.

 Chronic pain is a personal and subjective experience, each one of us feeling it in our own individual way.
 Here are some of the descriptions for the pain that you may feel:

-Chronic pain is the leading and repeat reason that compels us to visit the doctor, and it is also one of the top worldwide causes of work-related absenteeism.
+Chronic pain is a leading and repeat reason that compels people to visit the doctor, and it is also one of the top worldwide causes of work-related absenteeism.

 - According to the Institute of Medicine of The National Academies, chronic pain affects 100 million Americans.
 This is greater than the combination of cancer (11.9 million), coronary heart disease (16.3 million), stroke (7 million), and diabetes (25.8 million).